usergenic/toad/README.md

 By default the application logs everything to standard out.
 If you want to turn off logging, use the `TOAD_NOLOG` environment variable and set it to anything.
-To write to a specific file use the `TOAD_LOG_FILE` environment variable and set it to the path of a file that can be written to.
+To write to a specific file use the `TOAD_LOG` environment variable and set it to the path of a file that can be written to.

 Setup First User Account
 ------------------------